Test in production without watermarks.

 serviceName

-sets up the reporting of trace data.
-Logs trace spans to the console when logSpans
+configures trace data reporting, logging trace spans to the console when logSpans

-is set to true.After the Jaeger agent is started, you can instrument your program to record trail information.
-This entails equipping important sections of your code, like HTTP endpoint request handlers or function calls, with tracing instrumentation.
+is set to true.Once the Jaeger agent is running, instrument your application to collect trace information.
+This involves adding tracing instrumentation to key parts of your code, such as HTTP endpoint request handlers or function calls.

 app.get('/api/users', (req, res) => {